Skip to main content

 How do I create learning pathways or group topics together?

-Tribal Habits' pathways allow you to group topics and articles together for a single learning experience.
+Tribal Habits' pathways allow you to group topics together for a single learning experience.

 Lou Monsour avatar